← Back to 史記

 9

-All sound is that which gives birth to the human heart.
+All sound is born from the human heart.
 The emotions move within, therefore taking form in sound; when the sound becomes patterned, it is called tone.
 Therefore, the sound of an orderly age is peaceful and joyful; its correctness is harmonious.
 The sound of a chaotic age is resentful and angry; its correctness is perverse.
 The sound of a perishing state is sorrowful and longing; its people are distressed.
-The way of sound and tone communicates with correctness.
-Gong represents the ruler; shang the ministers; jue the people; zhi affairs; yu things.
-If these five are not chaotic, then there will be no sounds of worry and sorrow.
-If gong is chaotic, then it is wild; its ruler is arrogant.
-If shang is chaotic, then it is broken; its ministers are ruined.
-If jue is chaotic, then it is sorrowful; its people are resentful.
-If zhi is chaotic, then it is mournful; its affairs are laborious.
-If yu is chaotic, then it is dangerous; its wealth is depleted.
-If all five are chaotic, mutually encroaching upon each other, this is called laxity.
+The way of sound and tone accords with correctness.
+Gong represents the ruler; shang, the ministers; jue, the people; zhi, affairs; yu, material things.
+If these five are not disordered, there will be no mournful or constricted sounds.
+If gong is disordered, it becomes wild, and its ruler is arrogant.
+If shang is disordered, it becomes harsh, and its ministers are ruined.
+If jue is disordered, it becomes anxious, and its people are resentful.
+If zhi is disordered, it becomes sorrowful, and its affairs become burdensome.
+If yu is disordered, it becomes perilous, and its wealth is depleted.
+If all five are disordered and encroach upon one another, this is called laxity.
 In this way, the state's destruction has no day left.
-The sounds of Zheng and Wei are the sounds of a chaotic age, comparable to laxity.
-The sounds of Sang Jian and Pu Shang are the sounds of a perishing state; their governance is scattered; their people are flowing away; deceiving superiors and practicing selfishness without being able to stop.
+The sounds of Zheng and Wei are the sounds of a disordered age, akin to laxity.
+The sounds of Sang Jian and Pu Shang are the sounds of a perishing state: its governance is scattered, its people are drifting away, and deceiving superiors and pursuing selfishness have become impossible to stop.

 10

 All sound is that which is born from the human heart.
-Music is that which communicates with proper relationships.
+Music is what gives expression to proper human relationships.
 Therefore, those who know sound but do not know tone are birds and beasts.
-Those who know tone but do not know music are the common people.
-Only the gentleman is able to know music.
+The common people may know tones, but they do not understand music.
+Only the gentleman is able to understand music.
 Therefore, examine sound to know tone; examine tone to know music; examine music to know governance; and the way of governance is complete.
 Therefore, those who do not know the sound cannot speak of the tone with them; those who do not know the tone cannot speak of the music with them; knowing the music then approaches the ritual.
-If both ritual and music are obtained, this is called having virtue.
+When ritual and music are both mastered, this is called possessing virtue.
 Virtue is obtaining.
 Therefore, music's flourishing is not the extreme of sound.
-The ritual of eating feasts is not the extreme of flavor.
+The rituals of feasting are not about the finest flavors.
 The qing temple's se, with crimson strings and sparse bridges, one leads and three sigh—there are lingering tones.
 The great feast ritual honors dark wine and platters of raw fish, great broth unmixed—there are lingering flavors.
 Therefore, the former kings' establishment of ritual and music was not to satisfy the desires of mouth, belly, ear, and eye, but to teach the people to balance likes and dislikes and return to the correctness of the human way.

 11